MohammadrezaNarimaniUCDavis/GEE_Satellite_Plant_Traits_Visualizer/README.md

 ### Explore the App
 We have also developed the first version of our app!
 Click on [this link](https://ee-mnarimani.projects.earthengine.app/view/digitalaglabsatelliteplanttraitsvisualizer) to explore it.

+## Contact

+For further information or questions, please contact the author, Mohammadreza Narimani, at [mnarimani@ucdavis.edu].